This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.

 Blueskin Bay

-Blueskin Bay is an estuary about 25km north of Dunedin named after Te Hikututu and his nephew Kahutin because of all their Tā Moko (traditional Maori tattoos).
+Blueskin Bay is an estuary about 25km north of Dunedin named after Te Hikututu and his nephew Kahutin because of all their Tā Moko (traditional Māori tattoos).

 The estuary is abundant with littleneck clams (or cockles as the locals call them) and Southern Clams Ltd have made them a major NZ export.
 You might even be lucky enough to find an oyster or two.
 Anyone can gather a few at low tide and we recommend simply cooking them in sea water over a driftwood fire.

-The village of Waitati sits alongside the bay and has a small selection of cafes and galleries. ;It is also an option for accessing Doctors Point, Purakanui, Long Beach, Whareakeake Beach and the Otago Harbour.
+The village of Waitati sits alongside the bay and has a small selection of cafes and galleries.
+It is also an option for accessing Doctors Point, Pūrākaunui, Long Beach, Whareakeake Beach and the Otago Harbour.

 Brighton Beach

 At low-tide the small island (Barney’s Island) at the South end of the beach is a great place for exploring and the calm creek waters are perfect for paddling toddlers.
+Surf-lifesaving patrols are on duty here during busy times.

-Doctors Point
+Doctors Point & Canoe Beach

-Doctor’s Point is about 25km north of Dunedin, turning right at Waitati following the signs to the Doctor’s Point Reserve carpark.
+Doctors Point is about 25km north of Dunedin, turning right at Waitati following the signs to the Doctors Point Reserve carpark.

 It’s worth timing your visit so you are there at low tide, as the water reveals the often-extensive beach, letting you wander around its dramatic black stone caves and arches.

 If you do go at low tide, and don’t dawdle too much, you can walk north-east along the sand to little Canoe Beach and the small Māpoutahi headland, once a fortified Māori pā.
-Look carefully and you’ll discover the sandy track and staircase across the headland’s neck to reach the longer Purakanui Beach.
+Look carefully and you’ll discover the sandy track and staircase across the headland’s neck to reach the longer Pūrākaunui Beach.
 Or look up, and high on the cliffs you may spot the occasion train curving to disappear into a bricked tunnel.

 Long Beach